 Grade 8: Algebra I or Geometry ► ( Both High School Credit Earning Class)

 Middle school science in Al Madina School of Richmond is based on the VA State Standards curriculum.
-The curriculum focuses on the ability of a student to research and cite source appropriately, conduct experimental methods systemically, analyze data using various platforms of charts and tables, and forming knowledge with the differentiation of facts and opinions.
+The curriculum focuses on the ability of a student to research and cite sources appropriately, conduct experimental methods systemically, analyze data using various platforms of charts and tables, and forming knowledge with the differentiation of facts and opinions.
 Students are encouraged to participate in our annual science fair and be reminded of the appreciation of Allah’s creation.

-The science focuses are applied into the following courses for different grade levels:
+The above mechanics are applied into the following courses for different grade levels:

 Grade 6: Life Science

 Grade 7: Life Science or Physical Science

 Grade 8: Life Science, Physical Science, or Earth Science

 Middle school social studies in Al Madina School of Richmond is based on the VA State Standards curriculum.
-The curriculum focuses on the ability of a student to cite textual evidence; identify key steps in the historical / social process; identifying basic and advanced vocabulary as it pertains to specific historical/ social domains; discerning author’s points of view in historical/ social content; integrating various visual, digital, & print text sources; and explore telling the difference between facts, opinions, and reasoned judgment.
+The curriculum focuses on the ability of a student to cite textual evidence; identify key steps in the historical / social process; identifying basic and advanced vocabulary as it pertains to specific historical/ social domains; discerning author’s points of view in historical/ social content; integrating various visual, digital, & print text sources; and dis aggregate the differences between facts, opinions, and reasoned judgment.

 The social studies focuses are applied into the following courses for different grade levels:

 Grade 6: US History to 1865